AvivGelfand/Resume/README.md

 ## Upscale Analytics, Statistics & Machine Learning Trainer

 - 2022 – 2024
-- Built dozens of hands-on ML projects as assignments for a practical course in Statistical Inference and classic ML (Regression, Classification and Clustering), with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
+- Built dozens of hands-on ML projects as assignments for a practical course in Statistical Inference and Classic ML, with constant feedback guidance from a Senior Data Scientist (and head lecturer), Michael Winer.
 - Advanced from teaching assistant to instructor, then to a full rights partner after 3 successful semesters of weekly TA sessions with a significant presence of students.
 Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.

+## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Programmer & Research Assistant

+- 2022 – 2023
+- Self-taught and programmed smart contracts with a C++-based programming language.
+Developed a simulation interface (React.js).
+Designed and analyzed experiments, web-scraped data monthly, and did literature and academic peer reviews.

 ## Israel Defense Forces (Volunteered, Lieutenant), Applied Researcher